gvwilson/thirdbit/fiction/tuppence-a-bag/index.md

 She cocks her head to watch a young woman in impeccable middle-class camouflage hurry by below, her steps shortened only slightly for the benefit of the two children beside her.*

 *The pigeon fluffs her plumage.
-It won't be long now...*
+It won't be long now…*

 "Oh look!
 The cathedral!"
 the boy in the sensible tweed suit says excitedly.